Reviewed by: Brandon Brown

-When a house is sold, the buyer and seller are responsible for fees and taxes called closing costs.
-So, what are seller costs at closing on average?
+When a house is sold, the buyer and seller are responsible for legal fees and taxes called closing costs.
+So on average, how much does it cost to sell a house from the seller’s perspective?

 If you’re the seller, you’ll want to budget 8% to 10% of the home’s sale price to ensure you can cover the total closing cost.
 Here’s a quick look at what generally accounts for a sellers expenses at closing: